adam-jb/rust_connectivity/README.md

 # Deploying with Docker

-To make and run docker image
+To make and run docker image.
+For networks from 2016 to 2022 the image is 15gb.
 ```
 # Takes about 5 minutes to build
 docker build --progress=plain -t rust_connectivity:latest .